Organised and run by Ardersier International Folk CLub.

 Paul Tonberg Song Writing Shield Finalists

-"This Ceilidh Dance is becoming part of the tradition of this great festival."
+"This Ceilidh Dance is an established part of the tradition of this great festival."

-"This festival has only been running for 3 years!
-It feels well established, I thought it was about 10 years."
+"This festival has only been running for a few years!
+It feels well established, I thought it was much longer."

 "Wonderful.
 Keep up the good work."